-3. Promote the development of three to four subsidized rental housing units
+3. Monitor the need for subsidized rental housing units

 Findings: The term subsidized rental housing, as used in this Study, refers to rental units that have been constructed to serve low and moderate income people.
 In nearly all cases, subsidized housing has utilized federal resources that provide a "deep subsidy", allowing very low income people access to the housing at an affordable price.